 What can I do if journalists behave inappropriately?

 On the whole, most journalists are responsible people.
 But, they have a job to do and will be under pressure to get information.

 If you are unhappy with the behaviour of a journalist, you could tell them that you will report them to their employer.
 If this does not work, go ahead and report them by writing to their editor (newspapers) or news editor (television and radio).

 If you do not want to have to deal with confrontational situations, Hostage UK can help.

-You can screen your phone calls or set up a new dedicated phone number for family, law enforcement, the government, or the hostage’s employer to reach you on.
+You or a family member or friend can screen your phone calls or set up a new dedicated phone number for family, law enforcement, the government, or the hostage’s employer to reach you on.
 Hostage UK can help you to arrange this.
 It might be advisable to record your conversations with journalists so you have proof if they misquote you.
 This might also encourage them to act appropriately at all times.

 Can we handle the media in a way that minimises distress to our family?

 Don’t forget that it is up to you whether you talk to the media or not.
 Take your time and do not feel pressurised into saying anything unless and until you are ready.

 The following ideas might help you to reduce the stress on you and your family from media contact: